sdthompson1/babylon/docs/lang-ref.md

-A restriction is that if any variable pattern in any of the cases is being matched by reference (i.e. is marked `ref`), then the scrutinee must be an lvalue (i.e. either a variable, or a field or array projection applied to another lvalue).
+A restriction is that if any variable pattern in any of the cases is being matched by reference (i.e. is marked `ref`), then the scrutinee must be an lvalue (see "Reference declarations", above, for the definition of an lvalue).
 However, it does not have to be a *writable* lvalue; e.g. it could be a (read-only) function parameter variable.

 A further restriction is that if a non-`ref` variable pattern is used, then the part of the scrutinee that is matched into that variable must